Read more about this story from local CNN affiliate WJLA

 Baltimore, Maryland (CNN) -- A gunman who wounded a doctor, killed his mother and turned the gun on himself at Johns Hopkins Hospital in Maryland was upset with his mother's unsuccessful surgery, a relative said.

-The gunman was getting an update on his mother's medical condition "when he became emotionally distraught" and pulled a pistol out of his waistband, Baltimore Police Commissioner Frederick Bealefeld said.
-He shot the doctor, then retreated to his mother's room, Bealefeld told reporters.
+Paul Warren Pardus, 50, was getting an update on his mother's medical condition "when he became emotionally distraught" and pulled a pistol out of his waistband, Baltimore Police Commissioner Frederick Bealefeld said.

-"At this point we are treating this case as a murder-suicide," Bealefeld said.
+"At this point, we are treating this case as a murder-suicide," Bealefeld said Thursday.

-Police identified the mother as Jean Davis, age 84, and her son as Paul Warren Pardus, age 50, of Arlington, Virginia.
+Police identified the mother as Jean Davis.
 Pardus had no prior criminal record beyond traffic violations, police spokesman Anthony Guglielmi said.

 Johns Hopkins Hospital, which first opened in 1889, is part of a $5 billion medical system, according to its website.
 The 982-bed facility has consistently earned the top spot in U.S. News & World Report's annual rankings of more than 4,800 American hospitals, placing first in five medical specialties, among other things.